 An alarm clock with glowing letters or light of any kind.

 I take our sleep environment very seriously and try to keep our room dark, cool and with minimal noise.
-I don’t like having electronics near our bed and I definitely won’t ever have a TV in the bedroom.
+I don’t like having electronics near our bed (one reason I use the Oura — you can use it in airplane mode) and I definitely won’t ever have a TV in the bedroom.
 I write more about my sleep environment in this post.